Small Business Interview: Nicole Walters, Monetize Thyself ™

-The most important element for running a successful business is having a heart of servitude- for your current and future client.
+The most important element of running a successful business is having a heart of servitude- for your current and future client.
 If you are not prepared to serve, you are not prepared to lead.
 You must listen to their needs, find the gaps, and fill them with innovative and effective solutions.
-You will not find success is an entrepreneur, if you are unable to respond to the dynamic needs of the marketplace, and your business will not sustain.
+You will not find success is an entrepreneur if you are unable to respond to the dynamic needs of the marketplace, and your business will not sustain.

 Do you have any start-up advice you can share with women reading this who would like to launch their own businesses?

-The advice I have for women who are looking to launch their own business, is to ignore societies stigmas about our capabilities as women.
-The very attributes that society stereotypically tells us makes us less effective in business - passion, prioritizing family, and being invested in our clientele - these are all things that actually make us uniquely poised to serve our audience better than ever!
+The advice I have for women who are looking to launch their own business is to ignore societies stigmas about our capabilities as women.
+The very attributes that society stereotypically tells us, makes us less effective in business - passion, prioritizing family, and being invested in our clientele - these are all things that actually make us uniquely poised to serve our audience better than ever!
 Listen and leverage these innate skills, and grow a business that is true to who you are.

 Do you have any advice on managing your small business finances?

-The biggest piece of advice I have about managing your small business finances, is to make sure that you always have a handle on your numbers.
+The biggest piece of advice I have for managing your small business finances is to make sure that you always have a handle on your numbers.
 Maintaining familiarity with how your business is doing, both profits and losses, is a huge part of success.
 Even if it can be difficult to confront that your business might not be doing so well fiscally, it's important that you know these numbers because the only way to tackle the problem is to be aware of it.

 How do you balance work and life owning a small business?

 I’m still working on this process!
 I love sharing these tips on my live Periscope broadcast (@napturalnicole).
-My viewers will see me go from handling business meetings, to making grilled cheese sandwiches for my 4 year old - because that’s the reality of an entrepreneur mom.
-The best tip I can give here, is to utilize self care and avoid burnout.
+My viewers will see me go from handling business meetings to making grilled cheese sandwiches for my 4-year-old - because that’s the reality of an entrepreneur mom.
+The best tip I can give here is to utilize self-care and avoid burnout.
 While it’s easy to throw on our supermom capes and be everywhere at once, the reality is we work 24/7 - in the business, and the home - and it’s so important to take time for yourself to recharge and continue to give your best to your clients and your family.

-"I measure success in lives changed,not dollars gained"
+"I measure success in lives changed, not dollars gained"